 It supports the investment case.
 According to Antavo's Global Customer Loyalty Report 2025, which surveyed over 2,600 marketing and loyalty professionals globally, 83% of loyalty program owners report a positive return on their investment, with an average 5.2x ROI.
 Pairing that return data with your modelled cost estimate gives finance and a board the two numbers they need: what goes in and what comes back.

 The calculator gives you a planning range.
-A consultation with Brandfire gives you a quote built on your specific programme requirements and current platform and fulfilment pricing.
+A consultation with Brandfire gives you a quote built on your specific program requirements and current platform and fulfilment pricing.

-Book a consultation with our team to turn your estimate into an accurate programme budget, or explore our loyalty program services to understand how we structure a fully managed programme from brief through to ongoing optimisation.
+Book a consultation with our team to turn your estimate into an accurate program budget, or explore our loyalty program services to understand how we structure a fully managed program from brief through to ongoing optimisation.

 How much does a loyalty program cost in Ireland?

-Annual costs vary by programme size and design.
+Annual costs vary by program size and design.
 For a mid-market Irish brand with 20,000 to 50,000 active members, total annual costs including platform, rewards, fulfilment, and management typically range from €60,000 to €200,000 per year.
-Enterprise programmes with more than 100,000 members sit above that range.
+Enterprise programs with more than 100,000 members sit above that range.
 The calculator on this page gives you a personalised estimate based on your inputs.

 What is reward liability and why does it belong in my budget?

-Reward liability is the financial value of reward credit you have issued to members that has not yet been redeemed.
-It is calculated as: active members x average annual spend x earn rate x expected redemption rate.
-It is the largest single cost variable in most programmes and the one most commonly excluded from initial budget estimates.
+Reward liability is the financial value of reward credit you have issued to members that has not yet been redeemed, calculated as active members multiplied by average annual spend, earn rate, and expected redemption rate.
+This is the single largest cost variable in most programs and the one most commonly excluded from initial budget estimates.
 Getting it wrong in either direction creates problems: understate it and your reward fund runs short; overstate it and you set aside reserves that sit unused.

 Is it cheaper to build a loyalty program in-house or work with a managed service?